haxtheweb/edtechjoker/draft-outline.md

 8. The "HTML only" way of doing details display (which is highly accessible) -- https://developer.mozilla.org/en-US/docs/Web/HTML/Element/details - apply this for your details toggling
 9. ENSURE ALL TAGS THAT OPEN, CLOSE WHERE YOU EXPECT THEM TO
 10. remove reliance on `id="whatever"` and then `querySelector("#whatever")` but ESPECIALLY `document.getElementById('whatever')` .
 Refactor these to be `.whatever` and `class="whatever"` and `querySelector('.whatever')` or suffer the wrath of component architecture (and a11y, and ridicule) moving forward!!
+11. When using `@media` queries, verify you are using to use the same selector as you are doing in the rest of the document

 ## Activity 1 ~30 min
 - Pass your work to the left of you amongst your pod